ashu-mehra/criu-ol/README.md

      `# ./wlp/bin/server create defaultServer`
    - copy app files from the cloned repo to /opt/criu-test/acmeair/
      ```
-     # cp /opt/criu-ol/daytrader7/shared ./wlp/usr/
+     # cp -r /opt/criu-ol/daytrader7/shared ./wlp/usr/
-     # cp /opt/criu-ol/daytrader7/servers/defaultServer ./wlp/usr/servers
+     # cp -r /opt/criu-ol/daytrader7/servers/defaultServer ./wlp/usr/servers
      ```
    - Go to top directory of the cloned repo:
      `# cd /opt/criu-ol`
+   - If you have installed the app at different location than `/opt/app/daytrader7` then adjust the variable `SERVER_INSTALL_DIR` in `daytrader7_test.sh` accordingly.

-   - Adjust the variables in `daytrader7_test.sh` according to the app location and run the script as:
+     Now run the script as:

      `# ./daytrader7_test.sh <batches> <iterations>`